avin/fake-api-middleware/README.md

 ### Webpack

-In webpack config create/modify `devServer` section with `before` rule:
+To set up the middleware in a webpack configuration, create or modify the `devServer` section and add a `before` rule:

 ```js
 const { middleware: fakeApiMiddleware } = require('fake-api-middleware');